What to Know About Consulting Your Doctor

 Is it any surprise then that when you go to the doctor with any health complaint, you are almost always prescribed a drug?
 It could be a simple headache, and you just need to hydrate and stay away from artificial fragrance, but you'll walk out of the doctor's office with a prescription instead.

 I know someone whose doctor offered only a total knee replacement as a solution to an injury.
-This person had no pain prior to the injury and does not want a knee replacement, but the doctor looked at one x-ray, saw there wasn't enough cartilage in the knee, and went right to knee replacement.
+This person had no pain prior to the injury and does not want a knee replacement, but the doctor looked at one x-ray, saw there wasn't "enough" cartilage in the knee, and went right to knee replacement.
 He never examined the patient beyond the x-ray.
 In his mind, X=Y, and there was nothing beyond that.
 This patient learned more from a chiropractor visit than this so-called specialist.

 0 Comments